 COMM 390.
 STUDIES IN COMMUNICATION.
 Intensive examination of areas of communication not fully covered by regular departmental offerings.
 Subject matter varies each semester.

 Offered periodically, semester course, one, two, or three hours.

 COMM 427.
 RHETORICAL CRITICISM.
 This course is required for Communication Studies majors.
 Students study a variety of rhetorical-critical methodologies including metaphoric, pentadic, cluster, narrative, fantasy theme, and ideological approaches.
 Students engage in rhetorical criticism throughout the term.
 The final project is an original rhetorical critique of a significant text for submission to a professional conference or publication.
 This course, along with Communication 212, fulfills the Writing Intensive (WI) requirement, for Communication Studies majors.
-Prerequisite: Communication 207, Communication 212, and senior status or permission of the instructor.
+Prerequisites: Communication Studies 207 and 212; and senior status or permission of the instructor.

 COMM 444.
 ADVANCED FILM THEORY.
 A deeper look at the medium of motion pictures from the point of view of film theorists including semiotics; realism; expressionism; auteur theory; cinema as art; montage; film as narrative; literature and adaptations to the screen; documentary and propaganda approaches; genre conventions; psychology; sociology; mythology; and ideology.
-Prerequisite: Communication 222.
-Offered alternate years, semester course, three hours.
+Prerequisite: Communication Studies 222.

 COMM 459.
 ORGANIZATIONAL COMMUNICATION.
 Provides a critical exploration of organizational communication theory, research, and application.
 This course examines the factors involved in the functioning and analysis of complex organizations, particularly the direct and indirect ways in which communication processes and social dynamics affect organizations and employee interaction.
-Semester course, three hours.

 COMM 460.
 INDEPENDENT STUDY.
-Opportunities for students with extensive background in communication to do intensive independent study or research on specialized topics.
-Prerequisite: Sophomore status or higher and permission of the department chair.
+Opportunities for students with extensive background in communication studies to do intensive independent study or research on specialized topics.
+Sophomore or higher standing, permission of the department chair, and a faculty sponsor are required.

 COMM 470.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Communication.
-Senior standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in communication studies.
+Senior standing, permission of the department chair, and a faculty sponsor are required.

 COMM 480.
 INTERNSHIP IN COMMUNICATION.
 Students may, with consent of the department, earn academic credit for work done in a communication-related organization (e.g., newspaper; radio or television station; public relations office; business; etc.).
 Students must arrange for a faculty advisor, contact the organization where work will be done, keep a daily log of activities, and write a final paper summarizing the internship.
 Students must work 60 contact hours for each academic credit earned.
-Prerequisite: Sophomore status or higher and permission of the department internship coordinator.
-Semester course, one to six hours.
+Sophomore or higher standing and permission of the department internship coordinator are required.

 COMM 488.
 SEMINAR.
 An advanced course for junior and senior Communication Studies majors to concentrate on specific subject matter to be determined by the instructor.
 Individual research and extensive oral and written reports are required.
-Semester course, three hours.

 COMM 499.
 HONORS IN COMMUNICATION.
 The student who chooses to pursue work beyond the basic requirements may do extensive reading in one of the following areas: media studies; organizational communication; public relations; audio and video production; filmmaking; oral interpretation; public address; group communication; and rhetorical or communication theory.
 Extensive research paper and independent reading required.
-Prerequisites: Senior status and consent of the department.
+Prerequisites: Senior standing, permission of the department chair, and a faculty sponsor are required.
 Semester course, one, two or three hours.